 The residency is considered a full-time position; 70 percent of a typical week is spent on patient care (limited to a geriatric caseload) in the specific clinical setting as the resident rotates through the areas of practice within the curriculum.
 A monthly weekend rotation is required.

-Each year, Mayo School of Health Sciences admits one student to the Physical Therapy Geriatric Residency.
+Each year, Mayo Clinic School of Health Sciences admits one student to the Physical Therapy Geriatric Residency.
 This ensures you receive close one-on-one instruction and a comprehensive educational experience.